bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/grant-user-access-openshift.md

 ```
 oc get rolebindings
 ```
-For more information on adding users, you can watch [Using Just Ask! to gain access into the BCGov or BCDevops Github Organizations](https://www.youtube.com/watch?v=IvdPyx2-qm0) or use [the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
+For more information on adding users, you can watch [Using Just Ask! to gain access into the BCGov or BCDevops GitHub Organizations](https://www.youtube.com/watch?v=IvdPyx2-qm0) or use [the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

 ## Request platform access<a name="request-access"></a>